mmerce/bigml-ruby/README.md

 ## Running the Tests

-To run the tests you just have to run
+To run the tests you just have to

 ```bash
 $ bundle install
 ```
-to check for dependencies.
+which checks for dependencies.
 You also will need to set up your authentication via environment variables, as explained above.
 With that in place, you can run the test suite simply by: